 3) Aggressive Wild Dogs are a Major Problem in the Cities

 money back than she should have, which we were of course honest in returning.
-We even received an excellent currency exchange rate at Otopeni International Airport (and airports and train stations are notorious for giving terrible exchange rates).
-On a side note, the currency exchange booths in the departures terminal did give bad exchange rates, but the bank inside the airport gives an excellent one.
-During our week long stay, we didn’t have any transactions where anybody tried to short change us.
-Of course it could happen, but it’s definitely not prevalent.
+We even received an excellent currency exchange rate at Otopeni International Airport (airports and train stations in western countries are notorious for giving terrible exchange rates).
+On a side note, the currency exchange booths in the departures terminal did give bad exchange rates, but the bank inside the airport gives an excellent rate.
+During our week-long stay, we didn’t have any transactions where anybody tried to short change us.
+Of course, it could happen, but it’s definitely not prevalent.

 5) Romanian Food Isn’t as Good as Many Other Countries

-Romanian desserts are more hit and miss than Belgium and France but we found wonderfully fresh and delicious pastries from a couple middle eastern patisseries, and some of the Romanian patisseries were also very good.
-Sweet pretzels (covrigi) are one of the most common Romanian dessert, with chocolate filling and honey and walnut being two of the most prevalent flavors.
+Romanian desserts are more hit and miss than Belgium and France but we found wonderfully fresh and delicious pastries from a couple of middle eastern patisseries, and some of the Romanian patisseries were also very good.
+Sweet pretzels (covrigi) are one of the most common Romanian desserts, with chocolate filling and honey and walnut being two of the most prevalent flavors.

 A lot of travelers also complain that Romania isn’t good for vegetarians as the dishes are very meat centric.
 While this is generally true, most restaurants in Bucharest and Brasov had a nice salad selection.
 To balance our meals we usually split one heavy Romanian meal and one salad main, comparable to a Greek salad.
 Of course, some vegetarians may want more than just salad, in which case, the selection can be limited.

 We really enjoyed most of the food we ate in Romania, and we didn’t eat anything extremely expensive.
 We almost chose to visit Sicily instead of Romania because we enjoy food a lot and the island has a reputation for amazing food.
 While eating in Romania, we didn’t wish we were in Sicily instead.
-Now the cold wet weather in Transylvania, that’s another other story…
+Now the cold wet weather in Transylvania, that’s another story…